steatopygous/svelte-presentation/notes.md

 #Transitions

-One nice feature that's built into Svelte is CSS based transitions.
+A nice feature provided by Svelte is built-in support for CSS based transitions.
 A few are provided out of the box, along with the ability to create custom ones.

 The following are usable with zero coding: